ampproject/amphtml/extensions/amp-youtube/amp-youtube.md

 See [Youtube Embedded Player Parameters](https://developers.google.com/youtube/player_parameters) for more parameter options for youtube.

+Because of limitations in mobile browsers, the `autoplay` param is currently not supported.
+Follow [this issue](https://github.com/ampproject/amphtml/issues/3799) for updates on autoplay support in AMP.

 ## Validation

 See [amp-youtube rules](https://github.com/ampproject/amphtml/blob/master/extensions/amp-youtube/0.1/validator-amp-youtube.protoascii) in the AMP validator specification.